 Group

 30 Jun 19 30 Jun 18

 Number Number

-'s capital resources - -
+capital resources - -

-Group's capital resources -
+p's capital resources - -

 The Group has a high quality, well diversified credit portfolio, with 61% of the gross loans and other receivables in domestic mortgage loans and a further 7% in overseas mortgage loans, primarily in New Zealand.
 Overseas loans account for 14% of loans and advances.